 The CEPI Third Party Code requires third parties to respect and uphold international human rights and not contribute to any violation of human rights.
-The Code defines third parties in the broadest sense as all "contracting parties of CEPI, including individuals, organisations and companies that provide or are intending to provide goods or services, awardees receiving funding, and other business partners to CEPI and any of its affiliates and subsidiaries" ("Third Parties").
+The Code defines third parties in the broadest sense as being engaged with CEPI via contract, including (i) individuals, organisations and companies that provide or are intending to provide goods or services, (ii) Awardees receiving funding, and (iii) other business Partners of CEPI" ("Third Parties").
 CEPI requires Third Parties to accept the provisions of the Third-Party Code when entering into an agreement with CEPI.

 The Code also addresses labour and employment practices in line with the acknowledged human rights, such as freely chosen labour, a prohibition on child labour and young workers, non-discrimination, fair treatment, and fair wages, benefits and working.
 Third Parties shall ensure that workers have a healthy and safe working environment in accordance with internationally recognized standards and applicable health and safety laws and regulations.
+The Code has been revised in 2025 and rolled out to all partners, reflecting CEPI's commitment to the highest standards.